mdulin2/head_req_server/Professional_Blog.md

     return HttpResponse(str(request.method))
 ```

 In the above Django example, the developer is assuming that only a GET request can hit this endpoint **and** bypass the CSRF check.
-By making a non-GET request that bypasses the CSRF check, this can trigger an unintended function call.
+The developer is assuming that all other requests would then need to be verified by CSRF tokens.
+By making a non-GET request that bypasses the CSRF check, this can trigger an unintended code path.
 What is considered a *safe* request?
 According to RFC 7231 [3], GET, HEAD, OPTIONS and TRACE are *safe* requests that do not require CSRF tokens validation.
 The results section has a *table* showing the results of each request method for each framework and how it handles CSRF token checks.

 It should be noted that this situation does not rely on HEAD requests being mapped to GET.
 However, it does rely on the fact that HEAD requests do not get checked for CSRF tokens.

 ## Results Tables

 The following table shows the findings from the research:

 ```
 Frameworks tab inside of `TableOfMappings.xlsx` Framework -- Directly Mapped -- Accept All Endpoints -- Map Head to GET
 --------------
 ```

-None of these result in a vulnerability directly.
-However, the logic of the routing, built into the framework, can result in a vulnerability.
+This does not result in a vulnerability directly.
+However, the logic of the routing can result in a vulnerability.
 It should be noted that this table is not exhaustive.
 Several of the frameworks support multiple ways to do routing.
 This table just shows a yes/no result for whether the frameworks have this functionality, in any capacity.
 For more into this, please visit the in-depth report/notes at [5].

 The following table demonstrates which request methods do not validate CSRF tokens for each framework: